 - Should I get a second opinion?
 Can you recommend someone?

 - What do you recommend and why?

-- What is the goal of my treatment (cure, prolonging life, relieving symptoms, etc.)?
+- What is the goal of treatment (cure, prolonging life, relieving symptoms, etc.)?

-- What risks or side effects are there to the treatments you suggest?
+- What are the risks or side effects to the treatments you suggest?
 What is the risk of losing vision in the eye from the different treatments?

 - What should I do to be ready for treatment?